TAX NOTICE

 If you miss the 60-day rollover deadline

-Generally, the 60-day rollover deadline cannot be extended.
-However, the IRS has the limited authority to waive the deadline under certain extraordinary circumstances, such as when external events prevented you from completing the rollover by the 60-day rollover deadline.
+60-day rollover deadline.
 Under certain circumstances, you may claim eligibility for a waiver of the 60-day rollover deadline by making a written self-certification.
 Otherwise, to apply for a waiver from the IRS, you must file a private letter ruling request with the IRS.
 Private letter ruling requests require the payment of a nonrefundable user fee.
-For more information, see IRS Publication
+For more information, see IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), under the heading Rollovers.

 If your payment includes employer stock that you do not roll over

-If you receive a payment that is a qualified distribution that includes employer stock and you do not roll it over, your basis in the stock (used to determine gain or loss when you later sell the stock) will equal the fair market value of the stock at the time of the payment from the Plan.
+If you receive a payment that is a qualified distribution that includes employer stock and you don’t roll it over, your basis in the stock (used to determine gain or loss when you later sell the stock) will equal the fair market value of the stock at the time of the payment from the Plan.

 If you have an outstanding loan that is being offset

 How long you have to complete the rollover depends on what kind of plan loan offset you have.
 If you have a qualified plan loan offset, you will have until your tax return due date (including extensions) for the tax year during which the offset occurs to complete your rollover.
-A qualified plan loan offset occurs when a plan loan in good standing is offset because your employer plan terminates, or because you sever from employment.
+A qualified plan loan offset occurs when a plan loan in good standing is offset because your employer plan terminates, or because you separate from service.
 If your plan loan offset occurs for any other reason (such as a failure to make level repayments that results in a deemed distribution), then you have 60 days from the date the offset occurs to complete your rollover.

 If you receive a nonqualified distribution and you were born on or before January 1, 1936